Emzzy241/The-great-giphy-app-1.0.0/README.md

 ## Detected Bugs/ Issues
 * _No detected bugs_
 * _The one bug you will definitely encounter is if you fail to follow any of the Setup/Installation Information I gave you_
 * _Note: as at the launch of this Application there are no bugs but this is not the finished product as I will be adding more features later on.
 If anyone comes in contact with a bug, be sure to hit me up on social media or email me @emzzyoluwole@gmail.com.
-WATCH OUT FOR VERSION 1.1 WHICH IS COMING SOON_
+WATCH OUT FOR VERSION 1.1 WHICH IS COMING SOON.
+And also in version 1.1, I would be using new JavaScript technologies to build app from scratch like: Promises, fetch, Async and Awake functions_

 ## License